 Healthcare systems routinely cite reliability as the most important attribute in their selection of medical-grade cold storage.
 Avoiding down-time and unplanned service visits is critical to maintaining efficiency.
 Selecting brands with a proven track record for both reliability and performance improves the predictability of total cost of ownership and capital planning needs.
 Helmer Scientific GX Solutions have been designed and tested for long-term reliability in an FDA GMP R&D and manufacturing environment.
 These cold storage units carry a 10-year minimum useful life as well as a 10-year service and support commitment.

 Thorough Accelerated Life Testing (ALT) is completed as part of Helmer’s design process to ensure reliability.
-Highly Accelerated Life Test (HALT) is performed on GX Solutions to identify and address possible failure modes prior to equipment release for general use.
-HALT requires that test units are exposed to very high levels of stress, including but not limited to: thermal and vibration stresses, to challenge the system down to the subassembly and component levels.
-HALT effectively allows manufacturers to simulate very long product life cycles within compacted test periods for new product development.
+Accelerated Life Testing (ALT) identifies and addresses possible failure modes prior to equipment release for general use.
+It also exposes units to very high levels of stress to challenge the system down to the subassembly and component levels.
+Finally, ALT ensures the unit’s design can withstand the rigors of daily use through a 10-year life.

-Highly Accelerated Stress Screen (HASS) is an additional accelerated test designed to identify potential issues in a system that may not be detected by normal test methods.
-HASS testing further identifies “weak links” in a system under operating conditions more severe than would be seen with intended use.
-Helmer Scientific Reliability Engineers have successfully completed these testing processes on units using OptiCool™ cooling technology to verify a 10-year minimum performance and reliability commitment.
+Helmer Scientific Reliability Engineers have successfully completed these testing processes on GX Solutions units using OptiCool™ cooling technology to verify a 10-year minimum performance and reliability commitment.